 Unfortunately, the quality of these dossiers varies greatly.
 As a consequence, it is not always possible to understand and thereby assess how the producers or importers arrive at their conclusions on risk.

-ECHA’s current guidance on how to report scientific information for chemical assessments fails to guide the industry into delivering information suitable for decision-making.
+ECHA’s current guidance on how to report scientific information for chemical assessments fails to guide the industry in delivering information suitable for decision-making.

 Poor possibilities to scrutinize information

 Confidential business information and intellectual property rights have strong protection in law.
-Consequently, toxicity studies commissioned by the chemical industry are not publicly available, and third parties, such as scientists and NGO’s, have little or no possibility to use or scrutinize the information behind the risk assessments.
+Consequently, toxicity studies commissioned by the chemical industry are not publicly available, and third parties, such as scientists and NGOs, have little or no possibility to use or scrutinise the information behind the risk assessments.